pmb59/KLTepigenome/README.md

 <p> cor_Eigenfunctions.csv: Pearson correlation coefficients between the eigenfunctions in cor_Scores_#Eigenfunctions.csv.
 This value is used to measure the co-localization of the eigenfunctions </p>

 # Citation:
-Madrigal P, Krajewski P. Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve transform. **BioData Mining**, In press
+Madrigal P, Krajewski P (2015) Uncovering correlated variability in epigenomic datasets using the Karhunen-Loeve transform. **BioData Mining** 8:20